Skip to main content

 Policy

-The Coordinator for Veterans Services will serve as a contact person for students and coordinator of a guidance team that will assist students with their questions, options and concerns.
-The Coordinator for Veterans Services works in conjunction with the offices of Student Accounts, Registrar, Financial Aid, Student Development, and appropriate Dean.
-Realizing that the length of time between notification of call-up and reporting for duty could be short and that not every situation is alike, students are encouraged to contact the Coordinator for Veterans Services to make preliminary plans and to ease concerns about their academic future.
-The Coordinator of Veterans Services will begin an information file for each student that will serve as documentation for re-entry into the University.
+Military and Veteran Programs and Services (MVPS) will serve as the contact unit to assist students with their questions, options and concerns.
+MVPS works in conjunction with the offices of Student Accounts, Registrar, Financial Aid, Student Development, and appropriate Dean of the student’s academic unit.
+Realizing that the length of time between notification of call-up and reporting for duty could be short and that not every situation is alike, students are encouraged to contact MVPS to make preliminary plans and to ease concerns about their academic future.
+MVPS will be responsible for documentation serving for re-entry into the University.

-1. At the time of withdrawal, a full refund and/or credit of charges will be made to the student, sponsoring agency, and to other forms of student financial aid such as grants and loans.
+At the time of withdrawal, a full refund and/or credit of charges will be made to the student and/or sponsoring agency.
+Other areas impacted such as dining and housing, should be contacted to discuss refund options.

 CONTACT